Last Updated on May 11, 2022 by Larissa

 The quaint hamlet of Point Roberts, Washington looks like a piece of Norman Rockwell’s America.
 Seattle Seahawks flags flap in the breeze while families frolic at the beach.
 But then something seems out of place: gasoline prices are listed in liters and there’s an awful lot of liquor stores and parcel post drop-off businesses.
 You see Point Roberts (or Point Bob or simply the Point as locals refer to it) is an exclave.
 No not an enclave, an exclave: an area of a country that’s separated from the main part by foreign territory.
 (Yes, I am a geography geek who revels in such arcane trivia.)

 Due to a quirk of both geography and history, Point Roberts sits at the tip of a peninsula that is attached to Canada.
 In 1846 the boundary between Canada and the United States was set at the 49th parallel leaving this unattached tip of land as part of America.
+Along with taking a foodie getaway to Surrey, it makes a great day trip from Vancouver, British Columbia.

 It would have made sense to give it to Canada but that never happened.
 To travel to Point Roberts by land from the United States you must drive over the border and through Canada before reaching it.
 It’s a quirky aspect of life that locals are used to.